Dr Emily Brownell

 Current research activities

-My new project, Stories from the Substrate, aims to narrate East African history from the soil through a variety of case studies of how people, animals, and plants have made and remade the region in the last century.
+My new project, Stories from the Substrate, aims to narrate East African history through a variety of case studies of how people, animals, and plants have made and remade the region in the last century through their engagements with the soil.

 I also have an ongoing project on histories of colonial and postcolonial planning that came of my time at the Max Planck Institute for the History of Science.